mishakessler/unix-environment/README.md

 <details><summary>❗ Common Errors</summary><br>

-It's highly unlikely that this will error out– if Zsh is already installed, Homebrew will take the opportunity to upgrade any Brew packages before stating:
+If Zsh is already installed, Homebrew will take the opportunity to upgrade any Brew packages before returning:

 ```shell
 Warning: zsh <version> is already installed and up-to-date.